 3) a return to mobile warfare, when a series of German offensives, starting on the 21st March 1918, pushed back the British lines, but failed to break through.
 On the 16th July 1918, the Allies launched a counter offensive.
 Boosted by newly arrived American reinforcements, the Allies over the next 100 days recaptured all the lost ground.

+The Western Front was characterised by prolonged attritional warfare, bloody battles and great loss of life.
 Most British soldiers died on the Western Front and the war in the trenches left tens of thousands of maimed soldiers and war widows.
 The unprecedented loss of life had a lasting effect on popular attitudes toward war, resulting later in an Allied reluctance to pursue an aggressive policy toward Adolf Hitler.
 Belgium suffered 30,000 civilian dead and France 40,000 (including 3,000 merchant sailors).

 The Western Front is often remembered for a ‘Christmas Truce’, and a football match, between opposing sides on Christmas Day 1914.
 It is estimated that some 30,000 troops, along some parts of the front line, met in ‘No Mans’ Land, to shake hands and exchange Christmas gifts.
 It was also an opportunity to bury the dead and spy on each other’s defences.
 There is some evidence that the British started some impromptu football matches, but the Germans mostly looked on, rather than took part.
 Generals on both sides soon halted this fraternization , by ordering the shelling of enemy positions.
 There were no further ‘Christmas Truces’, on the Western Front, after 1914.
 More accurately, the Western Front proved a brutal battlefield, with attritional warfare and great slaughter over four years.
 It left 7.5 million acres of wasteland, polluted by chemical warfare, unexploded shells and unburied dead and thousands of villages and town obliterated.